ironthree/fedora-update-feedback/README.md

 ### TODO

-- As mentioned above, submitting bug and testcase feedback is implemented (but hidden behind a compilation flag), but blocked by a bodhi server issue (or me being stupid).

 - I'd like to improve the "visual quality" of the terminal output and pretty-printed data, which should be easy.